 - If dealing with an incoming strike then the hands can be placed vertically on opposite sides of the opponent’s arm such that the palms both contact the arm.
 One hand is placed inside and just above the opponent’s wrist and the other outside and just above their elbow.
 Pressing both hands inward will put stress on the opponent’s elbow, enabling a throwing or controlling motion.
 If the palms are pressed inward sharply they can potentially cause joint damage to the opponent.

-- With the same attack the hands can be placed such that one hand is inside the opponent’s arm just above the wrist and the other hand is placed outside and just below the shoulder joint.
+- With the same attack, the hands can be placed such that one hand is inside the opponent’s arm just above the wrist and the other hand is placed outside and just below the shoulder joint.
 This provides an opportunity for a controlling maneuver that will force the opponent’s head forward and down.

 - Again assuming an incoming strike, place one hand outside of the opponent’s arm and just above the wrist.
 Place the other hand inside of the opponent’s arm at the elbow joint.
-Pressing both hands inward will cause the opponent’s arm to bend severely, offering an opportunity for a throw or controlling action.
+Pressing both hands inward will cause the opponent’s arm to bend severely, offering an opportunity for a throw or controlling maneuver.

 - In a dual frontal grab where the opponent is attempting to grab with both hands near your shoulders or head, pressing dual palm blocks inward at your opponent’s wrists will likely thwart their grab attempt.